STLCC OneDrive = OneDrive for Business

 Q. Why am I prompted to log in sometimes and not at other times?

 A. Sometimes you are prompted for @my.stlcc.edu even if you have already supplied it in the same browser session.
 Sometimes you are prompted to log in to Office 365 and other times not.
 The login sequence is not always the same because it depends on complex interactions between the particular browser and application combinations that you have activated prior to accessing Office 365 services.
+Office 365 may also require you to sign in again if you have been inactive for awhile.

 Q. Where is the recycle bin?